imagekit-developer/imagekit-nodejs/README.md

 **14. Move Folder**

 This will move one folder into another as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/move-folder).
-This method accepts source folder's path and destination folder path.
+This method accepts the source folder's path and destination folder path.

 ```js
 // Using Callback Function